Skip to content Skip to main content

 Wicklow Way 6 Day Walking Holiday

 Four classic walking days.
-One Laragh base.
 The best of the Wicklow Way, uncompressed.

-This is the Wicklow Way done properly.
-Not a forced linear march with a new bed every night, but a real walking holiday built around one of Ireland's loveliest villages — Laragh, a few minutes walk from Glendalough's monastic city, where you sleep for four nights and wake to the same view each morning.
+This is the Wicklow Way done properly, a real walking holiday built around one of Ireland's loveliest villages — Laragh, a few minutes' walk from Glendalough's monastic city, where you sleep for three nights and wake to the same view each morning.

-From that base you'll walk four of the Wicklow Way's most celebrated stages.
-Day by day we drive you to the start of each walk and pick you up at the end (or you end the day back at your door) — you carry only a day pack, the luggage stays where it is, and you get to know one village properly instead of rushing through five.
-It is the way walking holidays used to be, and the way the best ones still are.
+You start by getting deep into the mountains: an arrival night in Glenmalure, one of Wicklow's wildest glacial valleys, where the walk begins from your doorstep the next morning.
+From Laragh, you'll walk three more of the Wicklow Way's most celebrated stages, with us driving you to the start of each walk and picking you up at the end (or you can end the day back at your door).
+You carry only a daypack; the bags travel with us, and you get to know one village properly instead of rushing through five.

-The route covers around 61 km across four days — comfortable in boots, never rushed, with the big Spinc & Upper Lake loop on Day 4 giving you a slightly gentler day between two longer ones.
-You'll cross Mullacor ridge from Glenmalure, climb Paddock Hill from Laragh to Roundwood, take the classic Spinc boardwalk above Glendalough's Upper Lake, and finish with the long haul over Djouce mountain down to Crone Wood — the descent where Dublin Bay opens up below you and you understand, for the first time, exactly what you've walked through.
+The route covers around 61 km over four days — comfortable in boots, never rushed, with the big Spinc & Upper Lake loop on Day 4 giving you a slightly gentler day between two longer ones.
+You'll cross Mullacor Ridge from Glenmalure, climb Paddock Hill from Laragh to Roundwood, take the classic Spinc boardwalk above Glendalough's Upper Lake, and finish with the long haul over Djouce Mountain down to Crone Wood — the descent where Dublin Bay opens up below you and you understand, for the first time, exactly what you've walked through.
+The final night is in Enniskerry, a smaller, prettier village twenty minutes from Dublin that simplifies the onwards journey home.

 It is our flagship Wicklow tour for a reason.
 A proper mountain holiday, properly paced, from the best base in the range.